Where to Begin when Developing a New Mobile Game

 “Do what you do best.
 Assess your team first; identify your strong skills, expertise, and the genres you know well.
 That already significantly narrows the horizon and increases your chances of success.”

-The game concept should focus heavily on what sets your game apart and what makes it special.
-Lay your cards on the table and don’t rely on marketers to come up with compelling messaging to sell your “me too” product to millions.
+When developing a new mobile game, the game concept should focus heavily on what sets your game apart and what makes it special.
+Lay your cards on the table.
+Don’t rely on marketers to come up with compelling messaging to sell your “me too” product to millions.

 Even if they catch the eyeballs, no marketing trick will keep people coming back unless there’s something unique about the experience.

-I love sharing the example of Space Ape Games.
+A great example of this audience-first approach is Space Ape Games.
 This British studio, backed by Supercell, built and discontinued 24 games between 2017 and 2020, as CEO Simon Hade revealed at Pocketgamer Helsinki.

 Beatstar, the breakthrough success following several gloomy years, reversed the dire situation when demographic segmentation revealed significantly better retention rates among female players aged 25-34 years.